 Inward Bound

 Mom followed the $12,000 rehab with a transformative five-day Outward Bound experience for me and Abby in the rugged mountains outside Leadville, Colorado.
 I’m not sure how much that one cost her, but it couldn’t have been cheap.
-Mom’s instincts were spot on and it should have worked given who I am today, but I was too far gone just then.
-I had a few more intense beatings to take before my ego was sufficiently tenderized to allow room for more rapid personal growth.
+Mom’s instincts were spot on and it should have worked given who I am today, but I was too far gone.
+I had a few more beatings to take before my ego was sufficiently tenderized to allow room for more rapid personal growth.

 I returned from the mountains outwardly changed, but my demons still grumbled just beneath the surface.
 The inevitable fall from grace was delayed when mom took me to an eye, ear and throat specialist to fix a deviated septum.
 My nose had been broken in fifth grade when I took a knee to the face during Tae Kwon Do class.
 It caused physical and emotional discomfort for years and getting it fixed should have been the icing on an expensive layer cake of personal growth that summer.
 I had a cast for a couple of weeks and had to regularly change the gauze strips packing my nose, but I healed in an amazingly short period of time with a razor-straight beak ready to get bent out of shape.